Boren Scholarship for Undergraduate Students

 - Current undergraduate

-- Recipients must remain matriculated in their programs for the duration of the award
+- Matriculated in an undergraduate program for the duration of the award

-- Applying to engage in a study abroad program that meets Penn State standards in a country outside of Western Europe, Canada, Australia, New Zealand or the United States
+- International program must meet Penn State’s standards and take place in a country outside of Western Europe, Canada, Australia, New Zealand or the United States

 - Study abroad program and budget (guidance here)